 Discussion

-We proved our hypothesis that there was no overall difference in owner assessed long-term outcomes, in dogs with MCPD treated either by AI or CM.
+We failed to reject our hypothesis that there was no overall difference in owner assessed long-term outcomes, in dogs with MCPD treated either by AI or CM.
 LOAD scores, PSS and PIS for the AI group were higher than the CM group with the difference significantly higher for PIS but not for LOAD or PSS.
 No significant difference remained after controlling for age at questionnaire completion.
 This is currently the longest follow-up of dogs treated with AI versus CM for MCPD (median 56 months) and only one other study directly compares these two treatment modalities.19 The long-term impact of various treatment modalities for dogs with MCPD is vital to establishing the best way forward to treat patients.
 Clinical metrology instruments are a useful tool for behaviour-based assessment of pain, function and stiffness of dogs in their home environment and during exercise over extended periods of time17 in comparison to clinical evaluations based on “a snapshot in time”.

 Our results concur with that of a previous study directly comparing arthroscopy and conservative management,19 which concluded there was no long-term benefit up to 52 weeks to removal of fragmented medial coronoid process or chondroplasty, using inverse dynamics analysis as an outcome measure.
 Other studies using force plate analysis and goniometry25,26 found arthrotomy was not superior to medical treatment.26 Despite arthroscopic intervention osteoarthritis progressed after 6 months.25 An earlier meta-analysis27 suggested arthroscopy was superior to medial arthrotomy and medical management, but arthrotomy was inferior to medical management with a follow-up of 6-9 months.7,26,28,29 In our study, the type of arthroscopic intervention i.e. whether a fragment was removed or not, was not significant for long-term outcome and is not reported in other studies.